Can you mutually agree to terminate employment in the Netherlands?

 A lawyer experienced in dealing with these matters can advise on the best way to structure an agreement for a mutual termination, including details such as payment arrangements, notice periods and other elements relevant to the particular situation.
 Moreover, they should be able to provide guidance on compliance with applicable laws, regulations and industry standards surrounding employee terminations.

 Under Dutch law, employees who are dismissed by mutual consent may be eligible to receive unemployment insurance benefits.
 This is due to the fact that in a termination of employment through mutual consent, both parties agree to end their contractual relationship and no fault lies with either party for the termination.
-In such cases, the employee can apply for social security or unemployment insurance benefits from the government as long as they meet certain criteria set forth in Netherlands law.
+In such cases, the employee can apply for social security or unemployment insurance benefits (WW-uitkering) from the government as long as they meet certain criteria set forth in Netherlands law.

 The amount of money an ex-employee will receive depends on several factors including previous income level, length of service and other considerations specified by law.
 It is important to note that this benefit does not replace any salary or wages lost due to dismissal and it should not be confused with severance pay which is paid out according to different regulations set forth under Dutch labor laws.
 Additionally, all applicable taxes must still be paid on these amounts received, so there are tax implications involved when receiving this type of assistance after a termination by mutual consent.